ReyArlena/LethalCompanyRemoteVolumeControl/README.md

 Use a mod manager ([r2modman](https://thunderstore.io/c/lethal-company/p/ebkr/r2modman/) is highly recommended), it will handle everything for you.

-If you wish to install this manually, place the `.dll` in your `BepInEx\plugins` after installing the above requirements.
+If you wish to install this manually, place the `.dll` in your `BepInEx\plugins` folder after installing the above requirements.

 ## Compatibility